btoksoez/makemore/README.md

 # Makemore:
-An Autoregressive Character-Level Language Model
+An Autoregressive Character-Level Language Model that predicts new words

 ![image](./imgs/final.png)